alyne344/kit-bitz/README.md

-# kit-bitz
+# kit-bitz Overview
-A website for organizing electronics inventories and managing kits
+A website for engineering hobbyists.
+This app allows you to organize electronics inventories and manage kits for parts you order online.